Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Familiarising myself with React via Youtube videos

 **Thoughts**: Still need to get stuck into the Tic Tac Toe challenge on FreeCodeCamp and I also want to start looking into the Eventbrite API to help out a local organisation with their events with their website.
 They want their events page to automatically update when they add a new event to Eventbrite.
 Still trying to get stuck into React, however at the moment the information isn't sticking.

+### Day 53: February 25th, Saturday

+**Todays progress**: Found some great React resources, completed some of the React curriculum on the FreeCodeCamp beta and learned how to deploy an app to Heroku.

+**Thoughts**: Made some good progress with React and found a lot of great resources to use going forward.
+It was my first time deploying a node application online and it had its snags here and there with the port and the start script in the package json, but after that was resolved it was fine.
+The guys on the FCC slack had fun trying to break my app(which they did a few times) but that only makes me consider things more when I am developing and deploying an app online, especially when a database is involved.